-ingly attracted conservatives of all sorts.
+Following the federal election, the AfD gained further strength, obtaining 7.1% of the votes in the European Parliament election of May 2014.
+This expansion meant that the party increasingly attracted conservatives of all sorts.
 The tensions between the initial group of party members - economics professors and fiscal conservatives - and the newer, national-conservative, anti-immigration members became virulent in the spring of 2015 when two leading party functionaries published the "Erfurt Resolution," calling for a policy of opposition to the "social experiments of the past decades (gender mainstreaming, multiculturalism) [...]" and encouraged the party leadership to embrace the xenophobic, anti-immigrant PEGIDA ("Patriotic Europeans Against the Islamisation of the West") movement.
 At the following party congress in Essen, in July 2015, Frauke Petry, representing the conservative, anti-immigrant wing was unexpectedly elected party leader with 60% of the vote.
-The congress in Essen sanctioned the takeover of the party by its right-wing, nationalist faction; the fiscal conservatives rallying around Bernd Lucke left the party.
+The congress in Essen sanctioned the takeover of the party by its right-wing, nationalistic faction; the fiscal conservatives rallying around Bernd Lucke left the party.

-The "new" AfD quickly adopted a very different rhetoric, moving away from the fiscally conservative topics centering around the Euro and the Greek bailout, and focusing instead on mainstay themes of the European populist right: immigration, nationalism, and islamophobia.
-As a consequence, the AfD enjoyed considerable successes in the state elections held in 2016, obtaining over 20% of the votes in some states.
-The party leadership also moved further to the right, ousting Frauke Petry in the 2017 national congress and replacing her with even more conservative members.
-At the federal election of September 2017 the AfD scored 12.6%, thus becoming the third largest force in the German Parliament, and thus representing the first time that a conservative party to the right of the CDU would gain representation in the Bundestag.
+The "new" AfD quickly adopted a very different rhetoric, moving away from the fiscally conservative topics centering around the Euro and the Greek bailout, and focusing instead on mainstay themes of the European populist right: immigration, nationalism, and islamophobia.11 As a consequence, the AfD enjoyed considerable successes in the state elections held in 2016, obtaining over 20% of the votes in some states.
+The party leadership also moved further to the right.
+At the federal election of September 2017 the AfD scored 12.6%, thus becoming the third largest force in the German Parliament: the first time that a conservative party to the right of the CDU would gain representation in the Bundestag.